ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-Deleting the trigger is a similar to creating the trigger, this time deleting the trigger and also using the feed action to configure the feed provider to delete the handler for the trigger.
+Deleting the trigger is similar to creating the trigger.
+So this time, delete the trigger by using the feed action in order to configure the feed provider to also delete the handler for the trigger.

-Invoke the feed action to delete the trigger handler from the feed provider
+Invoke the feed action to delete the trigger handler from the feed provider by running the following command:
 ```bash
 curl -u $AUTH "https://openwhisk.ng.bluemix.net/api/v1/namespaces/whisk.system/actions/alarms/alarm?blocking=true&result=false" \
 -X POST -H "Content-Type: application/json" \